ceford/joomla-notes/start/Introduction.md

 ## Introduction

 Joomla! is one of the most popular, free and open-source content management systems (CMS) available for publishing web content.
-It is user friendly, extendable, multilingual, accessible, responsive, search engine optimised and so much more. '''Joomla!
-4''' is the current version, released in August 2021.
+It is user friendly, extendable, multilingual, accessible, responsive, search engine optimised and so much more. ___Joomla!
+4___ is the current version, released in August 2021.

 There are thousands of free and commercial Joomla!
 Extensions available from third parties for all sorts of special purposes.
-However, Joomla! comes with enough '''core''' Extensions to allow you to create a fully functional website out of the box in a few minutes.
+However, Joomla! comes with enough ___core___ Extensions to allow you to create a fully functional website out of the box in a few minutes.
 It is best to familiarise yourself with the core Joomla capabilities before looking for third party Extensions.

 Joomla! must be installed on a web server, either on a hosting service to make your content available to the rest of the world or on your own laptop or desktop computer for private testing purposes.